 On top of this, the thresholds for paying stamp duty for first-time buyers have been increased.
 A first-time buyer can now buy a house up to £425,000 in value without paying any stamp duty and a house up to £625,000 in value by just paying 5% in SDLT.

 Is the stamp duty holiday going to be extended?

 As of 2022, the stamp duty holiday is not extended.
 This is partly due to the government trying to reduce spending and the borrowing of money which will help to drive down inflation in the UK.

 Once this period in the economy is over there could be an addition of the stamp duty holiday again.
-However, for the time being, it is still easier for those who are buying homes at the lower end of the value scale to pay less tax due to the changes implemented on September 23rd 2022 seen here.
+However, for the time being, the lates information available for home buyers was given on September 23rd 2022 here.

 For those landlords seeing properties and the buying of a home as an investment, the stamp duty holidays also really helped them lock in good loan-to-value ratios for their mortgage into the future which allowed landlords to go for bigger deals because they’d pay less in tax.

 How does the stamp duty holiday work for property sellers?

 For the sellers of property, the stamp duty tax doesn’t have much effect directly.
 Having said this, the addition of the tax reduced demand for the purchase of property which drives down the price of properties in general.